 Celebrity climbers aren’t what we’re about.
 Here, you won’t find any profiles on sponsored athletes, updates on the hardest sends or any assertions that climbing is now spelled “Sharma”.
 Instead, you’ll find profiles and stories from real climbers… folks like you and me.
 You’ll also find helpful information on techniques, locations and gear, all aimed at empowering the everyday adventurer.

 Zen and the Art of Climbing is a celebration of weekend warrior culture.
 It is an affirmation that moderate is not synonymous with mediocre.
 It is an inquiry into adventure, both near and afar.
-Get after it.
+Most of all, it is an examination of a serious sport which should by no means be taken too seriously.

 Ryan Siacci, Esq.